ignazio-bovo/free-mint/README.md

 ## Overview

-This contract implements a token with free mint capabilities using the alkane framework.
+This contract implements a token with  mint capabilities using the alkane framework.
 It includes security features such as:

 - Proper initialization guard via observe_initialization()
 - Transaction hash validation to enforce one mint per transaction